Why do people need food assistance?

 How does The Food Bank work?

 The Food Bank rescues food that would otherwise go to waste and solicits food donations from a variety of other sources.
 We are also the regional distributor of USDA commodities and the Massachusetts Emergency Food Assistance Program (MEFAP).
 In addition to distributing food, we are working with the community to develop strategies that will reduce the number of people in our area who must rely on emergency food.
-Each year, we provide nearly 7 million pounds of food to our non-profit member agency partners across western Massachusetts.
+Each year, we provide 8.1 million pounds of food to our non-profit member agency partners across western Massachusetts.

 Who receives food from The Food Bank?